CaVanRay/Enigma/README.md

 Ideas to implement next:
     Easy
-    1) Variable jump height — if you release space early, cut vertical velocity so short taps give small jumps and held space gives full jumps
+    1) Variable jump height — if you release space early, cut vertical velocity so short taps give small jumps and held space gives full jumps./n
     ~~2) Screen shake when landing from a high fall~~ - DONE
     3) A collectible coin or star that disappears when touched and increments a counter displayed on screen Medium